Mark Hominick

-Mark Jeffrey Hominick (born July 22, 1982) is a Canadian retired mixed martial artist who competed in the Featherweight division for the Ultimate Fighting Championship where he was the inaugural Featherweight title challenger, the WEC, and Affliction.
+Mark Hominick (born July 22, 1982) is a Canadian retired mixed martial artist who competed in the Featherweight division for the Ultimate Fighting Championship where he was the inaugural Featherweight title challenger, the WEC, and Affliction.
 He is also a former TKO Featherweight Champion.
 He was well known for his outstanding boxing skills and very accurate punching techniques, often utilizing the jab.

 Background

 As a teen he attended Ingersoll District Collegiate Institute.
 He was trained by the late MMA striking coach Shawn Tompkins with Sam Stout at The Adrenaline Training Center in London, Ontario, where he also works as an instructor.
 Nowadays he owns the training center along with Stout and Chris Horodecki.

 Mixed martial arts career

 Ultimate Fighting Championship

 Hominick made his UFC debut against former top lightweight Yves Edwards at UFC 58.
 Hominick defeated Edwards via triangle choke in the second round.

 Hominick next fought BJJ black belt Jorge Gurgel at UFC Ultimate Fight Night 5.
 He won by unanimous decision.